 Pay to stay?

-If your tenancy was terminated solely on the ground of failure to pay rent, you may be able to save the tenancy, even if the warrant for possession has been issued by the Tribunal.
+If your tenancy was terminated solely on the ground of failure to pay rent or water usage charges or other utility charges (charges for the supply of electricity, gas or oil), then you may be able to save the tenancy, even if the warrant for possession has been issued by the Tribunal.
 This is after the warrant has been issued or Step 1 above but before execution or Step 2.

-You should check if the Tribunal orders terminating your tenancy state that you have “frequently failed to pay rent.”
-If the Tribunal did not make such a finding or found that it was not satisfied that you have “frequently failed to pay rent,” then you may be able to save the tenancy if you pay all of the rent owing, or come to an agreed repayment plan with the landlord/agent.
+You should check if the Tribunal orders terminating your tenancy state that you have ‘frequently failed to pay rent, and/or water usage charges.’
+If the Tribunal did not make such a finding or found that it was not satisfied that you have ‘frequently failed to pay’, then you may be able to save the tenancy if you pay all of the rent and/or utility charges owing, or come to an agreed repayment plan with the landlord/agent and stick to it.

-Remember, the “Pay to Stay” protection is only available if the tenancy was terminated solely on the ground for failure to pay rent in accordance with the tenancy agreement.
+Remember, the 'Pay to Stay' protection is only available if the tenancy was terminated solely on the ground for failure to pay rent and/or utility charges in accordance with the tenancy agreement.
 You should read the Tribunal orders carefully.
 For more information, please also see Factsheet 5: Rent Arrears.

-If you pay all the rent owing, make sure you keep all the evidence such as receipts or bank transfer confirmation and go to the real estate agency to get a copy of the updated rent ledger.
+If you pay all the rent, water usage charges or utility charges owing, make sure you keep all the evidence such as receipts or bank transfer confirmation and go to the real estate agency to get a copy of the updated rent ledger.
 If you have come to an agreement with the landlord/agent about a repayment plan, make sure it is in writing.

 The landlord/agent must notify the Sheriff that this has occurred and by operation of the law, the warrant for possession ceases to have effect.